cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/spark/README.md

 ```
 cms pi spark test --master=red
 ```
-If your master has a **password**, you'll be asked to enter it, but the command may not be easily seen, due to other messages.
+If your master has a **password**, you'll be asked to enter it both in starting and stopping the cluster, but the requests may not be easily seen, due to other messages.

  There are many messages that scroll by; look for something along the lines of